lorenarms/lorenarms/README.md

 </p>

  - [ ] integrating myself into a software development team
- - [ ] continuing my pursuit of Data Science as a hobby
+ - [ ] trying to motivate myself to finish my YouTube series on Blazor Webassembly

 ### Competencies